richvigorito/the-best-programming-book-ever-written/README.md

 ## 🙏 Acknowledgements

-- **Niklaus Wirth** — For writing a masterpiece of clarity and structure.
+- **Dr. Niklaus Wirth** — For writing a masterpiece of clarity and structure.
 - **Dr. Herbert Mayer** — For inspiring this work and countless students with his passion and rigor.

 ---